 Applications for admission to Belmont are considered on a rolling basis, so early submission of application materials is strongly encouraged.
 Many programs, including nursing, music, and songwriting are limited in terms of the number of spaces available.
 Applicants will be notified of a decision within a few weeks of completing the application.
-For more information click here.
+Click here for more information about admissions procedures.

 Application Check List